Delirious (1991 film)

-Delirious is a 1991 American romantic comedy-drama film starring John Candy, Mariel Hemingway, Emma Samms, Raymond Burr, in his last feature film role, David Rasche, Dylan Baker, and Charles Rocket.
+Delirious is a 1991 American romantic fantasy comedy film directed by Tom Mankiewicz, written by Lawrence J. Cohen and Fred Freeman, and starring John Candy, Mariel Hemingway, Emma Samms, Raymond Burr (in his last feature film role), David Rasche, Dylan Baker, and Charles Rocket.
+It tells the story of the lead soap opera writer who hits his head, finds himself in the setting of the soap opera he works on, and anything he types on his typewriter happens.
 The film used Prince's 1982 song as its title theme.

+The film was a critical and commercial failure.

 Plot

 Jack Gable is the lead writer and producer of the soap opera Beyond Our Dreams.
-Consumed by work, he harbors an unspoken attraction to Laura Claybourne, the selfish actress playing the lead character, Rachel Hedison.
+Consumed by work, he harbors an unspoken attraction to Laura Claybourne, the selfish actress playing the lead character Rachel Hedison.

 Jack crosses paths with Louise, who is there to audition for the part of Janet DuBois, a character Jack did not want introduced.
-Jack then has a contentious meeting with his co-producers, the Sherwoods.
+Jack then has a contentious meeting with his co-producers the Sherwoods.
 The Sherwoods reveal that they are displeased with several elements of Jack's outline for the upcoming season and wish to kill off Rachel, due to Laura's outrageous contract demands.
-Feigning compromise, the Sherwoods immediately hire Arnie Federman, a rival of Jack's, to make the changes they desire.
+Feigning compromise, the Sherwoods immediately hire Arnie Fetterman, a rival of Jack's, to make the changes they desire.
 At the same time, Jack has suggested a new character, Jack Gates, a ruthless tycoon.
 The Sherwoods make no promise of writing Gates into the show, despite Jack's interest.

 Planning a trip to Vermont for the weekend, Jack is contacted by Laura.
 She has just broken up with her boyfriend Dennis, the actor who plays Dr. Paul Kirkwood on the show, and wishes to accompany Jack.
 As Jack loads their luggage into the trunk, Dennis suddenly calls out to Laura.
 Jack looks up to see them kissing just as the trunk lid hits him in the head.
 Upon awakening, he leaves for Vermont alone.
 Not far out of New York, he crashes his car.